khuyentran1401/data-science-template/README.md

 [![View on Medium](https://img.shields.io/badge/Medium-View%20on%20Medium-blue?logo=medium)](https://towardsdatascience.com/how-to-structure-a-data-science-project-for-readability-and-transparency-360c6716800)

 # Data Science Cookie Cutter
+This repo is forked from khuyentran1401 and adjusted with my personal touch.

 **Note**: _This template uses poetry.
 If you prefer using pip, go to the [pip](https://github.com/khuyentran1401/data-science-template/tree/pip) branch instead._
 ## What is this?